Copado Data Deploy Best Practices

 For this purpose, you can leverage Copado Continuous Delivery to easily back-promote user stories to lower environments.

-In addition to these general guidelines on how to maintain a good quality data, check out the best practices below that will help you successfully work with data templates and data deployments overall.
+In addition to these general guidelines on how to maintain good quality data, check out the best practices below to successfully work with Copado Data Deploy.

 - Establish a naming convention for your data templates: